-"Most people think of political skills as manipulative and negative but, basically, it is building connections with other people," Andrew Wefald, one of the study's authors and a professor at Kansas State University, said in a statement.
+"Most people think of political skills as manipulative and negative, but basically, it is building connections with other people," Andrew Wefald, one of the study's authors and a professor at Kansas State University, said in a statement.
 "In a positive sense, politically skilled people foster supportive and trusting environments to benefit organizations and are going to be more transformational leaders, which will lead to higher job satisfaction."

 "Someone with those skills is going to be in a better position to help the organization because they will be better able to get things done than someone who doesn't have those skills," Wefald said.

-For the study, researchers surveyed 278 employees to assess the relationship among interpersonal skills, work engagement, transformational leadership and job satisfaction.
+For the study, the researchers surveyed 278 employees to assess the relationship among interpersonal skills, work engagement, transformational leadership and job satisfaction.

 "Work engagement is the level of a person's physical, mental and emotional energy with their job and if they are fulfilled from that work," Wefald said.
-"Being engaged at work leads to several positives for the individual, such as more energy and stamina, and the organization, such as less employee turn over."
+"Being engaged at work leads to several positives for the individual, such as more energy and stamina, and the organization, such as less employee turnover."

 "Someone who is able to get along with everybody, get things done and is on board with the projects being done is going to help an organization as well as his or her own career," he said.

-"It is a developable skill but there are many personality traits and variables that may prevent a person from developing a high level of the skill from nothing," Wefald said.
-"Some people's window might be wider, some people's might be narrower — it's just going to depend on the person they are and their personality."
+"It is a developable skill, but there are many personality traits and variables that may prevent a person from developing a high level of the skill from nothing," Wefald said.
+"Some people's window might be wider; some people's might be narrower.
+It's just going to depend on the person they are and their personality."